 If the price gets reduced to $600, you immediately buy it.
 But that’s not how we always act with investments.
 Our FOMO might make us buy the laptop when it’s more expensive because we think we might be able to sell it for more.
 Our FUD might make us sell it when the price is lower because we think it might get even lower.

-4. Bitcoin price is sensitive to the news
+3. Bitcoin’s price is sensitive to the news and global events

 Much like investments in traditional stocks, or foreign currencies, Bitcoin’s price can be affected by the news.